awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/creating-queues.md

 # Creating an On\-Demand Queue in AWS Elemental MediaConvert<a name="creating-queues"></a>

 AWS Elemental MediaConvert provides a default queue, which is an on\-demand queue\.
 But you can choose to create your own on\-demand queues to manage the resources that are available to your account\.
-For information about how queues affect the way that MediaConvert allocates the processing of resources, see [Resource Allocation and Job Prioritization with On\-Demand Queues](how-queues-work.md#about-resource-allocation-and-job-prioritization)\.
+For information about how queues affect the way that MediaConvert allocates the processing of resources, see [How MediaConvert Allocates Resources and Prioritizes Jobs with On\-Demand Queues](about-on-demand-queues.md#about-resource-allocation-and-job-prioritization)\.

 **To create an on\-demand queue**